Marklogic-retired/marklogic-data-hub/_pages/ingest/quickstart.md

 ### Ingesting with the Quickstart UI
 Before you can ingest, make sure you created a DHF project with [QuickStart](../project/quickstart.md) or with the [Gradle Plugin](../project/gradle.md).

+Please note, QuickStart is not supported for production use.

 #### Create an Entity

 See our [Tutorial](../tutorial/create-product-entity.md) for an example of creating an entity.